Compare online money transfers for the cheapest way to send money online from Australia to the US.

 Tips for picking up cash in the US

-When travelling to the US from Australia the Department of Foreign Affairs and Trade (DFAT) advises that you maintain normal safety precautions.
-Even so, you should always be on alert when picking up funds at an agency and travel to the location with someone that you trust.
+When travelling to the US from Australia, the Department of Foreign Affairs and Trade (DFAT) advises that you maintain normal safety precautions.
+You should always be on alert when picking up funds at an agency and travel to the location with someone you trust.

 What documentation do I need?

 - The recipient's full name.
-The beneficiary of a cash transfer will need to show photo identification.
-You have to be sure that the name you put on the order is the same as what shows on the ID.
+The beneficiary of a cash transfer will need to show photo identification, so make sure the name on the order is the same as the ID.

-- Remember to keep your tracking number.
-There will be a tracking number given when you initiate the transfer.
-Your recipient will need to give this to the agent before the cash is released.
+- The tracking number.
+Keep the tracking number given to you upon sending the transfer, as the recipient must provide this to the agent before the cash can be released.

-The paperwork given to you should be saved just in case there is a problem with the transfer.
-This will serve as your proof that the money was sent and make it easier to recover the money.
+Save all paperwork in case there’s a problem with the transfer, this serves as proof that the money was sent and will make it easier to recover.

-Australia and the US may be on opposite sides of the globe, but they still maintain strong ties with their expat community and trade relations.
-When getting ready to make your move, do some research to make sure that you find a way to transfer your money conveniently and for a competitive price.
+While Australia and the US are on opposite sides of the globe, they still maintain strong ties in their expat community and trade relations.
+When preparing your move, research the best ways to transfer money for both convenience and a competitive price.